sambhav228/RentingCar/README.md

 2. Aadhar number should consist of 12 digits.

 3.The Driving license should contain 15 digits in which first 2 digits should consist of alphabets and must match any of the Indian state codes.

+### Features !
+ - Intuitive user interface
+ - Desktop application
+ - File Based Data storage
+ - Easy to modify design
+ - Multiple modules
+    - Basic Authenticati

+## How to edit this project ?
+Best way to open and edit the project is to use Eclipse IDE.
+It allows very easy way to modify the design (Drag and Drop)

+## Authentication
+There is no standard authentication has been added yet.
+Currently, it is hardcoded.